Flock: A Knowledge Graph Foundation Model via Learning on Random Walks: Related work

 \section{Related work}

-\textbf{Link prediction and KGFMs.} Early methods for inferring missing links in KGs ~\citep{brodes2013transe,sun2019rotate, Balazevic_2019,abbound2020boxe,schlichtkrull2017modeling,vashishth2020compositionbased} rely on learned embeddings, hence operating in the \emph{transductive} setting, incapable of generalizing to unseen entities or relation types.
-Later GNN-based approaches based on the labeling trick \citep{grail2020teru,LabelingTrick2021} or conditional message passing \citep{zhu2022neural,zhu2023anet,zhang2022redgnn,adaprop,huang2023theory}, unlocked the \emph{node inductive} scenario, while remaining restricted to a fixed relational vocabulary.
-KGFMs eliminate this restriction and enable \emph{node-relation inductive} link prediction over both unseen nodes and relation types through the use of a two-stage process by first encoding relations and then nodes.
-The first examples of this paradigm are InGram~\citep{ingram} and ULTRA~\citep{galkin2023ultra}.
-Their ideas were extended by TRIX~\citep{zhang2024trix} to build a more expressive framework.
-KG-ICL~\citep{cui2024prompt} achieved full inductivity by combining in-context learning with node-relation tokenization.
-ISDEA~\citep{gao2023double} and MTDEA~\citep{zhou2023multitaskperspetivelinkprediction} highlighted the benefits of equivariance over both nodes and relations.
-MOTIF~\citep{huang2025how} was proposed as a general KGFM framework, supported by a theoretical analysis of the expressive power of KGFMs.
-Our work further advances the field with the first stochastic KGFM, which is invariant in probability and provably more expressive than all the existing methods.
-Notably, $\flock$ achieves universality without any form of message passing, instead relying on random walks and sequence models to encode both nodes and relations anonymously to ensure generalization.
+\paragraph{Link prediction and KGFMs.} Early methods for inferring missing links in KGs relied on learned embeddings \citep{brodes2013transe,sun2019rotate, Balazevic_2019,abbound2020boxe,schlichtkrull2017modeling,vashishth2020compositionbased}, operating in the \emph{transductive} setting and incapable of generalizing to unseen entities or relation types.
+Later MPNN-based methods based on the labeling trick \citep{grail2020teru,LabelingTrick2021} or conditional message passing \citep{zhu2022neural,zhu2023anet,zhang2022redgnn,adaprop,huang2023theory} unlocked the \emph{node-inductive} scenario, while remaining restricted to a fixed relational vocabulary.
+KGFMs eliminate this restriction and enable \emph{node-relation inductive} link prediction over both unseen nodes and relations \citep{geng2022relationalmessagepassingfully}, typically by first encoding relations and then nodes.
+Early examples are InGram~\citep{ingram} and ULTRA~\citep{galkin2023ultra}, later extended by TRIX~\citep{zhang2024trix} into a more expressive framework.
+KG-ICL~\citep{cui2024prompt} achieved full inductiveness by combining in-context learning with node-relation tokenization.
+ISDEA~\citep{gao2023double} and MTDEA~\citep{zhou2023multitaskperspetivelinkprediction} highlighted the benefits of node-relation equivariance, while MOTIF~\citep{huang2025how} proposed a general KGFM framework with a theoretical analysis of their expressive power.
+Our work advances the field with \draft{a stochastic KGFM} that achieves invariance in probability to ensure generalization while being provably more expressive than the existing methods.
+Notably, $\flock$ achieves universality without any form of message passing, instead relying on random walks and sequence models to encode both nodes and relations anonymously. \draft{This is distinct from prior stochastic KGFMs that rely on random initialization of message passing \citep{ingram, gao2023double}.}